How to Avoid SAM.gov Registration Scams

 - Attach Only High-Quality Documents On SAM.gov

-1. Correspondence that Looks Official but Isn’t
+Correspondence that Looks Official, but Isn’t

-2. Promised Services for a Fee
+Promised Services for a Fee

 Additionally, many scams will offer a fee in order to quickly process your SAM or complete your SAM registration on your behalf.
 However, registering your SAM or updating your SAM is a totally free process and you should not be paying to update it.
 Likewise, companies that offer to register your SAM registration for free are also unable to update SAM on your behalf.
 Only individuals within the company are authorized to register and update that company’s SAM.

-3. Links to Websites that Don’t End in .gov
+Links to Websites that Don’t End in .gov

 If you are linked to a website to register or renew your SAM registration, and the URL is not SAM.gov, do not enter any information into that website.
 You should also look for the logo in the screenshot above.
-You will login to SAM.gov using your login.gov account, which is also a useful way of knowing that you are on the legitimate website rather than a website that is trying to collect your confidential information.
+You will log in to SAM.gov using your login.gov account, which is also a useful way of knowing that you are on the legitimate website rather than a website that is trying to collect your confidential information.

-5. Language Designed to Drive Panic
+Language Designed to Drive Panic

-Lastly, many scammers will frequently use language specifically designed to drive panic in their recipients.
+Lastly, many scammers will frequently use language specifically designed to drive panic in its recipients.
 You will see emails such as “URGENT!
 SAM REGISTRATION EXPIRING IMMINENTLY!
 ACT NOW!”
 However, these emails tend to be created by scammers to drive unknowing individuals to update their SAM through a scam.
-Keep in mind to check the URL in which the email came, if it doesn’t come from a “.gov” account, it’s probably a scam.
+Keep in mind to check the URL from which the email came, if it doesn’t come from a “.gov” account, it’s probably a scam.

-6. Remember that SAM is a Legal Document
+Keep in Mind that SAM is a Legal Document

-How to Find Legitimate Help for SAM
+How to Find Legitimate Help for SAM Registration or Renewal

 Being the potential victim of a scam can make you feel powerless, but now that we’ve discussed what not to do when renewing your SAM registration, I will touch on who you should turn to when registering or renewing your SAM registration.
 The main help desk for SAM.gov is the Federal Service Desk (FSD), which provides free technical support.
 If you have any questions about SAM.gov itself or are running into technical issues, they are the best resource to turn to.
-There are multiples ways to reach out to FSD, such as phone and live chat.
+There are multiple ways to reach out to FSD, such as phone and live chat.
+The FSD’s Knowledge Base also contains a trove of useful resources for registering or renewing your SAM registration, including Quick Start Guides for entity registrations.